 National Association of Securities Dealers Automated Quotation (NASDAQ)

 The first electronic stock market based in the USA.

 The total figure for all assets less any liabilities.

-The price of each share of a mutual fund.
-The NAV is the amount of money that an investor would receive for each share if the mutual fund sold all of its assets, paid off all its outstanding debts, and distributed the proceeds to shareholders.
+When talking about shares, this is a measure of the value of the shareholders interest in a company.
+When talking about funds it is the total amount of money that an investor would receive for each share held if the fund sold all of its assets, paid off all of its outstanding debts and distributed the proceeds to shareholders.

 The world's largest stock exchange.

 A nominee is a company that simply holds investments on behalf of others.
 It carries out no other business.
 When you hold your investments through a nominee it is the legal owner of the investment.
 But you are the beneficial owner, meaning the money associated with the investment belongs to you.

 A type of fund, structured as a company.

 When a company sells shares to the general public it has to make the formal offer in the form of a prospectus.

 Offer for Subscription